To sustain the cryptocraze, Coinbase will need to foster real applications of cryptoassets — and not just speculation.

 - Lastly, the “mid-market price” is the price between the best “ask” price and the best “bid” price.
 It can also be defined as the average of the current bid and ask prices.
 The “price” of an asset (as quoted on Yahoo Finance or Bloomberg, etc.) is a direct function of the bids and asks in the market, which in turn reflect supply and demand.

 What is Coinbase?

 Coinbase was founded in July 2011 by former Airbnb engineer Brian Armstrong and was first funded by Y Combinator.
 In 2012, co-founder Fred Ehrsam, a former Goldman Sachs trader, joined the company, after which Coinbase launched services to buy, sell, and store bitcoin.

-Today, Coinbase operates in 32 countries and can be divided into four primary lines of business:
+Today, Coinbase operates in over 100 countries, and its 21 products can be divided into 3 primary lines of business: